Strawberry Lemon Tart with Lemon Curd

 - ½ teaspoon vanilla

 - 2 tablespoons cold water

 - 1 cup homemade or jarred lemon curd

-- 1 1/2 pints fresh strawberries, cut into quarters
+- 1 ½ pints fresh strawberries, sliced and/or cut in half

 - 2 tablespoons water

 - Make the crust by beating the butter in a stand mixer with the paddle attachment for about a minute.